Heller College of Business

 Walter E. Heller and Alyce DeCosta

-The Heller College of Business (HCB) is named after Walter E. Heller, a preeminent Chicago businessman in the mid-1900’s.
+The Heller College of Business (HCB) is named after Walter E. Heller, a preeminent Chicago business leader in the mid-1900’s.
 A resourceful, hard-working, and meticulous entrepreneur, Heller’s business empire grew to include food manufacturing, jewelry, and finance (including commercial lending and private equity).
 Walter E. Heller died in 1969, but with the generous support of his widow, Alyce DeCosta, and the Walter E. Heller Foundation, a substantial naming gift of $2 million was made to Roosevelt University.
 The College proudly carries the Heller name to this day, continuing the legacy of entrepreneurialism and excellence that defined Walter E. Heller's career.

 Mission